1990 Suzuki Samurai JL Tire Pressure

 Recommended tire pressure for 1990 Suzuki Samurai is determined by the manufacturer based on your vehicle's characteristics and original equipment tire sizes.
-Select your 1990 Suzuki Samurai trim to get recommended tire inflation for 1990 Suzuki Samurai tires.
+Select your 1990 Suzuki Samurai trim to get recommended tire inflation pressures for 1990 Suzuki Samurai tires.

-You can find your 1990 Suzuki Samurai recommended tire pressure in 1990 Suzuki Samurai owner's manual, on a sticker on driver's door or door jam, inner trunk lid, in the console or on the fuel door.
+You can find your 1990 Suzuki Samurai recommended tire pressure in 1990 Suzuki Samurai owner's manual, on a tire placard on driver's door or door jam, inner trunk lid, in the console or on the fuel door.
 Recommended tire pressure for 1990 Suzuki Samurai will be listed in psi, bar or kPa.

 How to check 1990 Suzuki Samurai tire pressure?

 Proper 1990 Suzuki Samurai tire inflation is essential to the overall tire performance and safety.
 To check tire pressure for 1990 Suzuki Samurai you will need to know its recommended tire pressure and a tire pressure gauge.
-Check inflation pressures in 1990 Suzuki Samurai tires with tire pressure gauge and adjust to 1990 Suzuki Samurai recommended tire pressure levels as needed by adding or releasing air.
+Check cold inflation pressures in 1990 Suzuki Samurai tires with tire pressure gauge and adjust to 1990 Suzuki Samurai recommended tire inflation pressures as needed by adding or releasing air.
 Make sure to check tire inflation for your 1990 Suzuki Samurai regularly to ensure safe and comfortable drive.

 Why is 1990 Suzuki Samurai tire pressure warning light on?